-CERN’s Large Hadron Collider Adds Two New Subatomic Particles to the List – This article reveals that CERN’s researchers have added two new subatomic particles that are six times as massive as protons.
+CERN’s Large Hadron Collider Adds Two New Subatomic Particles to the List – CERN’s researchers have added two new subatomic particles that are six times as massive as protons.

-Texting Creating ‘Text Neck’ Epidemic, Doctors Say – This article warns us that hunching over your smartphone can cause back pain, posture problems.
+‘Text Neck’ Is Becoming an ‘epidemic’ and Could Wreck Your Spine – This article warns us that hunching over your smartphone can cause back pain, posture problems.

-Alcoholism Damages Brain’s White Matter, Scans Show – This article points out that alcoholism damages white matter throughout the brain and this damage can be detected with brain scans according to the researchers.
+Alcoholism Damages Brain’s White Matter, Scans Show – Alcoholism damages white matter throughout the brain and this damage can be detected with brain scans according to the researchers.

-The Fault in Our Stars Might Be A Virus -This article describes how the starfish on the western coast of North America started wasting away, a condition known as sea star wasting syndrome (SSWS) potentially caused by a new virus called sea star-associated densovirus or SSaDV.
+The Fault in Our Stars Might be a Virus – This article describes how the starfish on the western coast of North America started wasting away, a condition known as sea star wasting syndrome potentially caused by a new virus called sea star-associated densovirus or SSaDV.

-Stupidity Virus’ Lives In People’s Throats, Crosses Over From Algae In Lakes – This article shows how a virus commonly found in algae somehow made its way into people’s throats, reducing their ability to perform certain tasks.
+Stupidity Virus’ Lives In People’s Throats, Crosses Over From Algae In Lakes – A virus commonly found in algae somehow made its way into people’s throats, reducing their ability to perform certain tasks.

-Homosexuality is Genetic: Strongest Evidence Yet – In this article, scientists have found even more evidence that sexual orientation is largely determined by genetics, not choice.
+Genome-Wide Scan Demonstrates Significant Linkage for Male Sexual Orientation – Scientists have found even more evidence that sexual orientation is largely determined by genetics, not choice.

-Why Killing Babies Makes Testicles Grow – This article reports that nearly half of mammal species surveyed in a new study practice infanticide and scientists believe this leads to larger testicles in males.
+Why Killing Babies Makes Testicles Grow – Nearly half of mammal species surveyed in a new study practice infanticide and scientists believe this leads to larger testicles in males.

 Scientists Develop Barcoding Tool for Stem Cells – This article is about the new technology that tracks descendants of different stem cells or progenitor cells.

-Eradicating Malaria: How Parasites’ Genetic ‘Barcodes’ Can Stop the Spread – According to this article, identifying the geographic origin of malaria outbreaks could help prevent and speed up the eradication of the disease.
+Eradicating Malaria: How Parasites’ Genetic ‘Barcodes’ Can Stop the Spread – Identifying the geographic origin of malaria outbreaks could help prevent and speed up the eradication of the disease.

-How Cartilage Cells Sense Forceful Injury – In this article, scientists have found a substance in the tarantula venom that could block the channels responsible for cartilage cell death.
+How Cartilage Cells Sense Forceful Injury – Scientists have found a substance in the tarantula venom that could block the channels responsible for cartilage cell death.

-Bubble Boy’ Disease Cured With Stem Cells – This article reports that researchers have treated more than two dozen patients with a treatment made from their own bone marrow cells.
+Bubble Boy’ Disease Cured with Stem Cells – Researchers have treated more than two dozen patients with a treatment made from their own bone marrow cells.

 Female Stem Cells Could be Better for Heart Repair, Disease Treatment – This article suggests that female stem cells derived from animal muscle tissue, generated more muscle fiber and survived better when repairing injured cells according to a team of researchers.